 Wondering what our beloved mad doctor has been up to these past months?
 Ovid is reporting that he has written a series of articles for IBM Developer Works about the Vim editor.

-And, finally, franck cuny has published an ulta-shiny network map of the Github community.
+And, finally, Franck Cuny has published an ultra-shiny network map of the Github community.
 If you are on Github, what are you waiting for?
 Go and try to find yourself on the graph.
 If you aren’t, well, pick a hacker name at random and start the geekiest “Where’s Waldo” game of your life. :-)

 Share this article